ianfm/workshop-zephyr-device-driver/README.md

 The binary files will be in *workspace/apps/blink/build/zephyr*, which you can flash using [esptool](https://docs.espressif.com/projects/esptool/en/latest/esp32/).

-Connect the ESP32 board to your computer.
+✅ Connect a USB cable from your computer to the **UART** port on the ESP32-S3-DevKitC.
 In a new terminal on your **host computer**, activate the Python virtual environment (Linux/macOS: `source venv/bin/activate`, Windows: `venv\Scripts\activate`) if not done so already.

-Flash the binary to your board.
+✅ Flash the binary to your board.
 For some ESP32 boards, you need to put it into bootloader by holding the *BOOTSEL* button and pressing the *RESET* button (or cycling power).
 Change `<PORT>` to the serial port for your ESP32 board (e.g. `/dev/ttyS0` for Linux, `/dev/tty.usbserial-1420` for macOS, `COM7` for Windows).
 You might also need to install a serial port driver, depending on the particular board.

+> **Important!** make sure to execute flashing and serial monitor programs from your **host OS** (not from within the Docker container)

 ```sh
 python -m esptool --port "<PORT>" --chip auto --baud 921600 --before default_reset --after hard_reset write_flash -u --flash_mode keep --flash_freq 40m --flash_size detect 0x0 workspace/apps/blink/build/zephyr/zephyr.bin